dolphindb/Tutorials_EN/streaming_tutorial.md

 vtimestamp = 1..100
 vtemp = norm(2,0.4,100)
 tableInsert(pubTable,vtimestamp,vtemp)
-topic1 = subscribeTable(, "pubTable", "actionName1", 102,subTable1, true)
+topic1 = subscribeTable(, "pubTable", "actionName1", 102, subTable1, true)
 topic1 = subscribeTable(, "pubTable", "actionName2", -1, subTable2, true)
-topic1 = subscribeTable(, "pubTable", "actionName3", 50,subTable3, true)
+topic1 = subscribeTable(, "pubTable", "actionName3", 50, subTable3, true)
 ```
-subTable1 and subTable2 are empty; 'subTable3' has 50 rows.
+subTable1 and subTable2 are empty and subTable3 has 50 rows.
 When 'offset' is negative or exceeds the number of rows in the streaming table, the subscription will start from the current row, and the subscription returns nothing until new data enters the streaming table.

 - handler: a unary function or a table.
 It is used to process the subscribed data.
 The function only has one parameter which is the subscribed data, which can be a table (the subscribed table) or a tuple of the subscribed table columns.
 Quite often we need to insert the subscribed data into a table.
 For this purpose handler can also be a table, and the subscribed data will be inserted into the handler table directly.